-Step Two
+Step Two:

-The student must consult with the Department Chair of the faculty member involved or the supervisor of the administrator involved within 14 calendar days after notification of a lack of resolution with the faculty member or administrator in Step One.
-If the department chair is the faculty member involved in the circumstance, then one of the other department chairs will be designated by the Associate Dean of Academic Affairs to complete this step.
-The Department Chair/supervisor will investigate the circumstance and seek to resolve the issues arising from the circumstance with the student and the faculty member/administrator.
-The Chair/supervisor will endeavor to resolve the grievance within 14 days of notification if possible, certainly in no more than 30 days from the date of notification.
-If the parties cannot agree on a solution, the Department Chair/Supervisor will confirm the lack of resolution with the student by email.
-The student may then progress to Step Three of the Grievance Procedure.
+The student must consult with the Department Chair or supervisor of the instructor involved within 14 calendar days after notification of a lack of resolution with the instructor in Step One.
+If the department chair is the instructor involved in the circumstance, then one of the other department chairs will be designated by the Associate Dean to complete this step.
+The Department Chair will investigate the circumstance and seek to resolve the issues arising from the circumstance with the student and the faculty member/administrator.
+The Chair/supervisor will endeavor to resolve the grievance within 14 calendar days of notification from the student; a lack of response from the student will conclude the appeals process.